General property taxes

 How do I change the address or ownership records for a property?

 Change your address online:

 - Search for your property.

 - Once you find your property, click on your account number.

 - Click on the change of address button at the bottom of the page and follow the prompts to complete the address change.

 Change your address in person or by mail:

 The Travis Central Appraisal District (TCAD) records ownership and address information in person and by mail.
-Complete the Name or Address Correction form and submit it to TCAD.
-Once you make a change with their office, TCAD sends the updated information in about 30 days to the tax office.
+Visit the TCAD Forms Database to locate the form you need, fill it out, and submit it to their office.
+Once they make a change, TCAD sends the updated information in about 30 days to the tax office.